WP Full Pay - Stripe plugin for WordPress

 Let’s see how you can add Stripe to WordPress site with WP Full Pay:

-1. Download WP Full Pay.
+1. Download WP Full Pay

-How to Integrate Stripe with WordPress
+How to integrate Stripe with WordPress?
+Step-by-step guide

-Download WP Full Pay from WordPress Plugins
+Download WP Full Pay from WordPress Plugins Directory

-2. Install the plugin in your WordPress admin.
+2. Install the plugin in your WordPress admin

 You can either install manually or directly add to your WordPress by navigating to Plugins and searching for “WP Full Pay”:

-Find the WP Full Pay in WordPress admin panel -> Plugins
+Find the WP Full Pay in WordPress admin panel → Plugins

 Adding plugin to WordPress manually

-3. Configure the Stipe API Keys.
+3. Configure the Stripe API Keys

 Stripe API keys are secure access codes that will connect your WordPress site to Stripe.
 To configure Stripe for WordPress you need to access the Stripe API Keys on your Stripe dashboard, and add them to WP Full Pay from your WordPress admin panel.